Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Braves

-On Wednesday, Lourdes Gurriel Jr. (coming off going 0-for-6) and the Arizona Diamondbacks play the Atlanta Braves, whose starting pitcher will be Charlie Morton.
-First pitch is at 7:20 PM ET.
+Lourdes Gurriel Jr., with a slugging percentage of .385 in his past 10 games -- including one home run -- will be in action for the Arizona Diamondbacks versus the Atlanta Braves, with Spencer Strider on the hill, July 20 at 12:20 PM ET.

-In his most recent game he had a hitless showing (0-for-6) against the Braves.
+In his most recent game he had a hitless performance (0-for-6) against the Braves.

 Lourdes Gurriel Jr. Game Info & Props vs. the Braves